Reilly-Lab-Yale/variant_effects_mnoon/README.md

 ## Todo

+issues with intuition graph
+- [ ] Need to change parser to only operate on SNPs, not other classes of
+- [ ] Need to fix parser, to split on `,N|`, not on just commas
+    - [ ] Finish updating the associated drawio figure to demonstrate this

 - [ ] re-run all graphs with repaired rare/common definition (include "not_interesting" variants with middling frequencies as common)
 - [ ] double check that all graph notebooks are loading the whole data tables with their globs.
 Otherwise, may read with spark then convert to pandas or introduce csv consolidation step